soufaam/alx-interview/README.md

 General
 Allowed editors: vi, vim, emacs
-All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.4.3) All your files should end with a new line
+All your files will be interpreted on Ubuntu 20.04 LTS using node (version 10.14.x) All your files should end with a new line
-The first line of all your files should be exactly #!/usr/bin/python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the PEP 8 style (version 1.7.x) All your files must be executable
+The first line of all your files should be exactly #!/usr/bin/node A README.md file, at the root of the folder of the project, is mandatory Your code should be semistandard compliant.
+Rules of Standard + semicolons on top.
+Also as reference: AirBnB style All your files must be executable
+The length of your files will be tested using wc
+You are not allowed to use var